WQRP: Brief history

-WQRP began in the early 1980s as a simulcast of the former WCXL (now WDPR), when it was owned by Dayton Broadcast Workshop Inc. and operated out of a former church on West Third Street in the Drexel neighborhood of West Dayton.
+WQRP began on November 11, 1985, as a simulcast of the former WCXL (now WDPR), when it was owned by Dayton Broadcast Workshop Inc. and operated out of a former church on West Third Street in the Drexel neighborhood of West Dayton.
 Originally WQRP operated at 88.1 with WCXL at 89.5.
 This continued before WCXL was sold and became WDPR, hence the frequencies swapped to their current FM dial positions.

 It was once a southern gospel music format with local ministers airing preaching and teaching programs.
 One of the most notable was Soaring Higher with Pastor David Joe May (originally called Deliverance and Direction for Today), a show produced for television and radio by Carl Phillips and broadcast nationwide via syndication.
 It was an eight-time award-winning show.
 It ended in 2010 with WQRP soon becoming defunct.

 WQRP switched to contemporary Christian music.
 After its sale to Educational Media Foundation, WQRP operated as a part of the K-LOVE radio network until November 2012, when it became an affiliate of Radio Nueva Vida.